mdorn/dd-code-sec-cicd-tutorial/README.md

 ## Overview

-This tutorial demonstrates incorporating Datadog Code Security into a CI/CD pipeline (using Github actions) for a Python Flask application running on AWS Fargate with minimal infrastrcuture (an ECR repo and ECS cluster and service with a Fargate task definition will be created).
+This tutorial demonstrates incorporating Datadog Code Security into a CI/CD pipeline (using Github actions) for a Python Flask application running on AWS Fargate with minimal infrastructure (an ECR repo and ECS cluster and service with a Fargate task definition will be created).

 ## Prerequisites